Dual Box Embeddings for the Description Logic EL++: Evaluation

-We finally evaluate our model on its ability to approximate \textit{deductive reasoning}, i.e., inferring subsumptions that are logical consequences of the axioms in the ontology.
+We finally investigate how well our model can approximate \textit{deductive reasoning}, i.e., infer subsumptions that are logical consequences of the axioms in the ontology.

-\textbf{Experimental setup.} We again consider the GALEN, GO, and Anatomy ontologies.
+\paragraph{Experimental setup.} We again consider the GALEN, GO, and Anatomy ontologies.
 Instead of splitting the axioms into separate training, validation, and testing sets, we now train the models on the entire ontology using all of its asserted axioms.
-For evaluation, we use the ELK reasoner~\citep{kazakov2014Incredible} to compute the complete set of NF1 axioms (i.e., atomic subsumptions) that are logically implied by, but not explicitly asserted in the given ontology.
+For evaluation, we use an \el\ reasoner to compute the complete set of NF1 axioms (i.e., atomic subsumptions) that are logically implied by, but not explicitly asserted in the given ontology.
 We split off 10\% of these implied NF1 axioms for the validation set and keep the remainder as the testing set.
 We report the results of \boxsqel\ and the same baseline methods considered in subsumption prediction.
-The evaluation and experimental protocol is also the same as in subsumption prediction.

-Deductive reasoning with \el\ embeddings has been previously considered in~\citep{mondala2021emel++}.
+The evaluation and experimental protocol is also the same as in subsumption prediction.\footnote{Deductive reasoning with \el\ embeddings has been previously considered in~\citep{mondala2021emel++}.
 However, we find that there is significant leakage (overlap) between their testing and training sets.
-We therefore do not adopt their reported results, but instead reproduce the results of the baseline models.
+We therefore do not adopt their reported results, but instead reproduce the results of the baseline models.}

-\textbf{Results.} \cref{tab:reasoning} lists the results of the deductive reasoning experiment.
-The baseline methods perform similarly, with ELBE achieving slightly stronger results than the others on GO and Anatomy. \boxsqel\ outperforms the baselines on almost all metrics across the three ontologies, with significant performance gains especially for Hits@$100$, median rank, and mean rank.
-This indicates that \boxsqel\ is able to preserve more of the logical structure than the baselines methods.
+\paragraph{Results.} \cref{tab:reasoning} lists the results of approximating deductive reasoning.
+The baselines perform similarly, with ELBE achieving slightly stronger results than the others on GO and Anatomy. \boxsqel\ outperforms the baselines on almost all metrics across the three ontologies, with significant performance gains especially for Hits@$100$, median rank, and mean rank.
+This indicates that \boxsqel\ is able to preserve more of the logical structure than the other embedding methods.

-\textbf{Deductive vs inductive reasoning.} By comparing the results in \cref{tab:reasoning,tab:combined}, we observe that the embedding models generally perform better in subsumption prediction than in deductive reasoning.
-This can be explained by the fact that axiom prediction relies only on exploiting statistical information in the data, whereas deductive reasoning requires taking more logical structure into account.
-We support this hypothesis by looking at a concrete example in \cref{sec:deductive_vs_inductive}.